…or my #SEPTANDY entry

 I had to remove a badge to prepare a case for cleaning.
 Again, I’ve removed it with the help of a HotAir gun.

 The PCB was covered with a lot of dust that had to be cleaned.
-I was a bit surprised by how an under shielding is attached to a motherboard.
-It is attached with small metal pegs which is quite unusual solution.
-I’ve removed it wit pliers and cleaned all the dust with a brush and some IPA.
+I was a bit surprised by how under shielding is attached to a motherboard.
+It is attached with small metal pegs which is quite an unusual solution.
+I’ve removed it with pliers and cleaned all the dust with a brush and some IPA.

 Testing and assembly

 With every part clean, I was ready to run some tests and start assembling it back.

 The only thing that I had to do to finish this short project was to put back a warranty sticker on the case.

 Avoiding voiding of the warranty successful 😀